grantj-re3/HandyIctDoco/languages/ruby/ruby-projects-rbenv.md

-   - For me on MX Linux 23.3, after successfully installing and using rbenv as per Stanley Ulili's link above, although the VS Code terminal could see my project level ruby version (via the `.ruby-version` file in my project directory, and `ruby --version` in the VS Code terminal showed the correct [rbenv-shim] version) VS Code gave a variety of errors something like:
+   - For me on MX Linux 23.3, after successfully installing and using rbenv as per Stanley Ulili's link above, although the VS Code terminal could see my project level ruby version (via the `.ruby-version` file in my project directory, and `ruby --version` in the VS Code terminal showed the correct [rbenv-shim] version) VS Code gave errors like:
+     * Ruby LSP client: couldn't create connection to server
+     * Pending response rejected since connection got disposed
+     * Launching the Ruby LSP failed.
+This typically happens due to an error with version manager integration or Bundler issues
      * Server initialization failed
-     * connection got disposed
-     * Ruby LSP client: couldn't create connection to server
-     * ... due to a version manager
-   - I fixed by doing the following in the project directory in the VS Code terminal:
+   - Fix by doing the following in the project directory in the VS Code terminal:
-     * `bundle init`
+     * `bundle init` (creates `Gemfile`)
-     * `bundle install`
+     * `bundle install` (creates `Gemfile.lock`)
-     * rebooted MX Linux
+     * restart VS Code (creates the VS Code `.ruby-lsp` folder) or VS Code may auto-create the `.ruby-lsp` folder if it sees `Gemfile.lock` change
    - Note: I start VS Code from the MX Linux start menu (not an xterm)